 with options and futures that generate large commissions.

 The focus here is to do a few sensible transactions

-that generate a good return on your money with a long
+that generate a better outcome with a long term plan

-term plan in mind.
-I want to get compensated for my
+in mind.
+I want to get compensated for my advice, not

 With futures, I believe in having a 1 to 2 year horizon

 and establishing positional trades for those who want

 to invest in the agricultural commodity markets by going

 long or short.
 The key to successfully investing in